Quick Answer

-According to a 2024 productivity software survey by Statista, over 60% of knowledge workers use more than one tool to manage notes and tasks — a sign that most people haven’t found the right fit yet.
-By the end of this article, you’ll know exactly which app suits your workflow, your thinking style, and your privacy needs.
+According to a 2024 productivity software survey by Statista, over 60% of knowledge workers use more than one tool to manage notes and tasks, a sign that most people haven’t found the right fit yet.
+This guide covers how Notion and Obsidian differ on privacy, collaboration, pricing, and customization, so you can make the call without wasting weeks on trial and error.

 Key Takeaways